-Market Presence
+Market Presence GRI 202

-202-1: Minimum wage
+202-1: MINIMUM WAGE

 Atlantic Sapphire's primary operations are in South Florida.
 The Group strives to enhance its human capital through fair wages and benefits.
-While the hourly minimum wage in the State of Florida for 2022 was \$11.00 and does not require benefits offered, the Group offered local employees an entry level minimum wage per hour for 2022 of \$16.50 plus benefits.
-Wages offered to the Group's Florida employees is based on the scope and complexity of their respective job descriptions and commensurate on employee performance.
+While the hourly minimum wage in the State of Florida for 2023 was \$12.00 and does not require benefits offered, the Group offered local employees an entry level minimum wage per hour for 2023 of \$16.50 plus benefits.
+Wages offered to the Group's employees is based on the scope and complexity of respective job descriptions and commensurate on employee performance.

-202-2: Senior management
+202-2: SENIOR MANAGEMENT

 The Group's senior management comprises six individuals of which four are US citizens.
 Therefore, 67% of senior management is considered hired from the local community.
 All members of senior management reside locally and are actively present in the Group's primary Bluehouse operations in Miami, Florida.
-Atlantic Sapphire believes this demonstrates the organization's positive market presence, and senior management's active involvement and proximity to day-to-day operations provides them the ability to enhance human capital and to understand the local community in its needs.
+Atlantic Sapphire believes this demonstrates the organization's positive market presence.
+Senior management's active involvement and proximity to day-to-day operations provides them the ability to enhance human capital and to understand the local community and its needs.